tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER2.md

 up to the set retention period.

 4. Workflow code throws Exception that does not extend TemporalFailure and is not specified in WorkflowImplementationOptions.setFailWorkflowExceptionTypes
- - Workflow task is replayed until we it a timeout (wf run/execution), waiting for a fix.
+ - Workflow task is replayed until we hit a timeout (wf run/execution), waiting for a fix.

 # Section 5

 ## Dynamic Workflow / Activities

+* Dynamic Workflow impl
+* Dynamic Activity impl
+* Show how to start, signal and query dynamic wf